 How can I reduce the cost of garden design?

 As we've seen, a garden designer is a worthwhile investment.
-But, it's always nice to avoid unnecessary spending and make your money go further.
-Read on to find out how.
+But, it's always nice to avoid unnecessary spending and make your money go further, especially if you're a fan of cheap garden ideas.

 1. Be clear on the costs